 1 2 3 4

 The drawback of this option is that such calls can be blocked by ad blockers or do-not-track plugins on the client side.

 Another option is to call the tracker from the server.
 The most important drawback is that the event request increases the general request time.
-If the network is overloaded or the Personalization server is not available, the number of requests could grow and lead to a stalled and finally crashing HTTP service.
-There are several techniques that can help you avoid it.
+If the network is overloaded or the Personalization server is not available, the number of requests can grow and lead to a stalled and finally crashing HTTP service.
+See below the techniques that help avoid these problems.

 Tracking at the bottom¶

-You can place the code at the very end of the generating script and flush the output buffer to the client just before sending the events.
-The connection to the browser might remain open for the time of processing, but it will be transparent for the end user.
+You can place the code at the very end of the generating script and flush the output buffer to the client before sending the events.
+The connection to the browser can remain open for the time of processing, but it is transparent for the end user.

 An overview of pros and cons for every technique:

 |Is not blocked by ad blockers or do-not-track plug-ins.||-||✔||✔||✔||-||✔|

 |Is compatible with frontend caching on the server.||-||-||-||-||✔||✔|